Niles086/reading-notes/code-102/class-02.md

 # The Coder's Computer

+When searching for a good text editor, there are several crucial features to consider.

+1. Code Completion: A good text editor should offer code completion, which assists developers by suggesting and automatically completing code syntax, making coding faster and reducing errors.

+1. Syntax Highlighting: Syntax highlighting is a major feature to identify different parts of your code.
+It helps in understanding code structure and identifying errors more easily.

+1. Variety of Themes: A large selection of themes is valuable for reducing eye strain and fatigue during long coding sessions.

+1. Extensions: A good text editor should have a large library of extensions or plugins available.
+This allows you to setup the editor's functionality to your specific needs, making it a great tool for various coding languages.

+These features all enhance the coding experience, making a text editor more efficient, comfortable, and adaptable for developers.

 In the world of Windows Command Line Interface (CLI), mastering a few essential commands can significantly enhance your productivity.
 Let's explore some fundamental commands that can make your file and folder management tasks a breeze.

 First up, the **ls** command.
-This simple yet powerful command allows you to list the contents of a directory, giving you a quick overview of what's inside.
-Whether you're navigating through your file system or just checking the files in your current folder, ls is your go-to command.
+This command allows you to list the contents of a directory, giving you a quick overview of what's inside.

+         For example the ls projects/new-project command will list the contents of the new-project directory.

 Next, we have **mkdir**, which is short for "make directory."
-This command does exactly what it says—it creates a new folder or directory.
-Whether you're organizing your project files or setting up a new workspace, mkdir helps you keep your file structure neat and organized.
+This command creates a new folder or directory.

+          For example mkdir new-project will create a new folder called new-project in your current directory.

 Now, let's talk about the **touch** command.
 By using touch, you can quickly create new files.
-This is particularly handy when you're starting a new coding project or need to generate empty files for documentation purposes.
+This comes in handy when you're starting a new coding project or need to generate empty files for documentation purposes.

-The **tree** command is fantastic for getting a visual representation of your file structure.
-It displays the hierarchy of folders and subfolders, making it easier to understand the layout of your directory.
+         For example touch new-project/newfile.md will create a new file named newfile.md in the new-project directory.

 **PWD**, short for **"Print Working Directory,"** reveals your current location in the file system.
-It's excellent for keeping track of your location, especially when navigating through multiple folders and directories.

-If you're a developer, the **code .** command is a real time-saver.
-It opens Microsoft Visual Studio Code directly from your current terminal directory, making it a seamless transition from the command line to coding.

-The **cd** command, short for "Change Directory," is a basic command in command-line interfaces, including the Windows Command Prompt.
-It is used to navigate and change your current working directory within the file system.
+The **cd** command, short for "Change Directory," is a basic command it is used to navigate and change your current working directory within the file system.

-Lastly, we have **mv** and **cp**.
-The mv command allows you to move files or folders from one location to another, while cp lets you create a copy of a file or folder.
-These commands are indispensable when you need to rearrange your files or back up important data.
+          For example cd projects command will change your current working directory to the projects folder.
+Alternativly the cd .. will change the current working directory to the parent directory.

 These CLI commands are the building blocks of efficient file and folder management.